12 of the Very Best Things to Do in Avignon, France

 Where to stay in Avignon?

-For the best location in Avignon, stay near Palais des Papas in the Old Town.
-There are many affordable accommodations just minutes’ walk distance from the monument.
+For the best places to stay in Avignon, try to find someone near Palais des Papas in the Old Town.
+Avignon is very affordable for accommodation for the most part, with cheap Airbnb’s minutes’ walk distance from the monument.

-As Palais des Papas is near most attractions, I could instantly walk out of my apartment and pick up where I left off when exploring.
+As Palais des Papas is near most attractions, I could instantly walk out of my apartment and pick up where I left off exploring the city.

-Avignon’s atmosphere is more magical at night!
-Being near the square meant I could walk back to my apartment without worrying about my way back.
+Staying here also had its added bonuses!
+Avignon’s atmosphere is more magical at night.
+Being near the square meant I could explore Avigon and then walk back to my apartment without worrying about any commuting to my apartment.

 How many days do you need in Avignon?

 I would allocate three days to explore Avignon fully.
-Though you may have visited all the attractions by day two, that extra day is needed to take a chill walk around and find more hidden gems.
+Though you may have visited all the attractions by day two, that extra day is needed to relax in the city or take a trip around the province area.

 Where else can you visit from Avignon?